 Biotin can boost the levels of T3 and T4, making it look like you have hyperthyroidism in your blood reports.
 If you’re taking it, inform your specialist about it before the blood test.
 Also, keep an eye on your iodine intake as it can cause a hormonal imbalance.

 Graves’ disease occurs due to a mistake by the immune system.
 Its cause is unknown.
 It can cause hyperthyroidism, a symptom of which is hair loss.
-Fortunately, it is reversible.
-You can also try some home remedies to better manage hair loss.
-But you will have to wait till the hormones fall in the optimal range.

 Book a free consultation right now to find out more about your hair loss and its treatment options.